NcFab/bitcoin-educational-content/courses/btc204/en.md

 Source : [Mempool.space](https://mempool.space/fr/tx/35f1072a0fda5ae106efb4fda871ab40e1f8023c6c47f396441ad4b995ea693d)

-Beware, however, that this type of pattern can also reveal a self-transfer to the account of a cryptocurrency exchange platform.
-It will be the study of known addresses and the context of the transaction that will tell us whether it's a swipe to a self-custody wallet or a withdrawal to a platform.
+Be aware, however, that this type of pattern can also reveal a self-transfer to the account of a cryptocurrency exchange platform.
+It will be the study of known addresses and the context of the transaction that will tell us whether it's a sweep to a self-custody wallet or a deposit to a platform.
 Indeed, the addresses of exchange platforms are often easily identifiable.

 Let's take Alice's example again: if the scan leads to an address known to a platform (such as Binance, for example), this may mean that the bitcoins have been transferred out of Alice's direct possession, probably with the intention of selling them or storing them on this platform.
 On the other hand, if the destination address is unknown, it's reasonable to assume that it's simply another wallet still belonging to Alice.
 But this type of study is more in the category of heuristics than patterns.